gendelo3/TheOtherRoles/README.md

 \
 **NOTE:**
 - If a player gets shot, you'll get back your votes
-- You can't guess the role **Nice Mini** for obvious reasons
-- You can't guess the role **Lover**, you'll have to guess the primary role of one of the Lovers, to kill both of them
 - Jester wins won't be triggered, if the Guesser shoots the Jester before the Jester gets voted out

 ### Game Options